 When an emergency strikes, it’s common sense to call an ambulance or schedule an appointment with your doctor right away.
 Unfortunately, many people don’t realize that the same logic applies when your tooth is in pain from decay or chipped after a fall.
-Dr. Arakelian can treat both types of emergencies and even get you seen the same day that it occurs.
+Dr. Arakelian can treat both types of emergencies.
 Don’t let your condition worsen; call his office today!

 When a dental emergency occurs, it’s incredibly important that you give our office a call first.
-We’ll make sure to get you scheduled the same day however possible and provide helpful advice to aid your emergency.
 Until your visit, take note of the following steps to manage your emergency.
 The more prepared you are, the better off you’ll be.

 Start by flossing around the tooth in question to remove potential food debris.
 If pain continues, take an over-the-counter painkiller like ibuprofen to reduce discomfort.
 Don’t use aspirin as it can cause a burning sensation on your tooth.
 If the tooth is decayed, a cleaning and dental filling may be most appropriate.
 Otherwise, antibiotics can be used to treat an underlying infection.